Submit request or call to make an appointment.

 The blood flowing through the hole creates an extra noise, which is known as a heart murmur.
 The heart murmur can be heard when a health care provider listens with a stethoscope.

 As the leading providers of pediatric heart care in Louisville and Southern Indiana, our cardiothoracic surgeons are experienced with successfully repairing VSDs with few or no complications.
-They have the skill and training to know when a VSD needs only regular monitoring and doesn’t require surgery.

 Most kids who have had a VSD corrected go on to live healthy, active lives.